webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ![Frame types](../images/06-frame-types.png "Frame types")

 ### Video is delicate
 Video compression is incredibly stateful, making it difficult to transfer over the internet.
-What happens If you lose part of a I-Frame?
+What happens If you lose part of an I-Frame?
 How does a P-Frame know what to modify?
 As video compression gets more complex, this is becoming even more of a problem.
 Luckily RTP and RTCP have the solution.

 ## RTP
 ### Packet Format